Surfing-Chef/sc-boilerplate/README.md

 - [ ] Update gulpfile.js WordPress/underscores friendly
 - [ ] Update **INSTALL** and **USAGE**

+## CHANGELOG ##
+- added Underscores generated theme to use a base.
+The repo will eventually be a template to drop a custom Underscores theme into, not a ready made underscores template.

 ## **INSTALL** ##
 1. Download zipped files.
 Customize as desired.
 2. Unzip to desired location.